MattHalloran/ReactGraphQLTemplate/README.md

 **Note**: If `yarn analyze` is not working, then the source-map-explorer is likely unable to open your web browser.
 In this case, try running it directly with the `--html` flag (i.e. `npx source-map-explorer --html source-tree.html <bundles_location>`) (vite example [must have sourcemap set to `true`]: `npx source-map-explorer --html source-tree.html dist/assets/*`).
 Then open the generated file directly

 **NOTE**: When testing for performance, make sure you are running a production build.
 This can be set with `NODE_ENV` in the .env file.
 If you would like to test performance locally, make sure the `SERVER_LOCATION` variable is set to 'local'.
 Just be mindful that certain performance features (such as cache policy) may be handled by Nginx, so they won't be available locally.

-## Progressive Web App (PWA)
-A PWA is a website that can be installed on mobile devices.
-These don't have quite the same functionality as native apps, but hopefully one day they will.
-To make your website PWA-compatable, perform an audit on Lighthouse.
-Then, follow the steps it provides. **Make sure `NODE_ENV` is set to `production` when testing PWA.**

-One common issue that arises here is "Manifest doesn't have a maskable icon".
-Clicking on it provides more information, but the gist is that you need a square version of your project's logo.
-See [here](https://w3c.github.io/manifest/#icon-masks) for how it should be designed.

-## Trusted Web Activity (TWA)
-A trusted web activity is a PWA that runs natively on Android devices.
-They can also be listed on the Google Play store, making them almost identical to traditional apps.
-If this sounds interesting to you, make sure that the `packages/ui/public/site.manifest` or `packages/ui/public/manifest.json` file has the following data:
-1. orientation and display to define how the app should feel (likely "any" and "standalone" to feel like a native app)
-2. screenshots (displayed in the store)
-3. name, short name, and description
-4. dir (direction of text) and lang for localization
-5. icons
-6. start_url and scope
-, along with everything else mentioned in the Favicons and PWA sections of this guide.
-All known manifest fields can be found [here](https://developer.mozilla.org/en-US/docs/Web/Manifest/categories).

-Once that is complete, you can use the [PWABuilder tool](https://www.pwabuilder.com/) to generate other required files and receive further instructions.

-When you're ready to test or deploy your app to the Google Play store, visit [Google Play Console](https://play.google.com/) to receive instructions.

 ## Brave Rewards